com-480-data-visualization/Viz212/README.md

 #### 📊 **The Dating App Landscape: Key Findings**

 ##### 👥 **Who’s on the App?**
+- Men are, on average, older than women on dating apps.
 - The **average user age is 27**, with most users between **23-30 years old**.
 - Gender is evenly distributed (**50% male, 50% female**).
 ![Age Distribution by Gender](gender_age_distribution.png)